-“It is passed along generations, from mother to daughter,” Nadya said.
-Megan frowned a bit, feeling a weird sting from that.
+"It is passed along generations, from mother to daughter," Nadya said.
+Megan frowned a bit.
+She felt a weird sting from that.

-“What if there is more than one daughter?”
-Megan asked, changing the subject slightly.
+"What if there is more than one daughter?"
+Megan asked to change the subject slightly.

 "Are there any male witches?"
 Megan asked.